Alexleehj/Retail-Shop-RFM-Analysis/README.md

 After distinguishing these customer types, companies can focus its main energy and resources on important value customers, important recall customers, and important deep-cultivation customers.

-## Which companies and industries use the RFM model
+## Which companies and industries use the RFM model?

 RFM is commonly used in industries such as consumer goods, cosmetics, small appliances, video stores, supermarkets, gas stations, travel insurance, transportation, express delivery, fast food restaurants, KTV, mobile phones, credit cards, and securities companies.